A $(3+\varepsilon)$-Approximate Correlation Clustering Algorithm in Dynamic Streams: Approximation Analysis of

 \begin{definition} Consider the set of all bad triangles $T$, and let $t \in T$ be a bad triangle on nodes $u, v$ and $w$.
 Define $A_t$ to be the event that, in some iteration, all three nodes are active and one of $\{u, v, w\}$ is chosen as a pivot (Line~\ref{line: seq-pivot} in \Cref{alg:delta-pivot-seq}).
 Let $p_t = \Pr[A_t]$. \end{definition}

 \begin{definition} Let $\ourcluster$ be the cost, i.e., the number of disagreements induced by the pivot clusters (Line~\ref{line: seq-pivot} in \Cref{alg:delta-pivot-seq}).
-Disagreements include the negative edges inside the pivot clusters and, if a pivot cluster $C$ is created in iteration $i$, the positive edges to nodes that are active in iteration $i$ and incident to $C$ but not contained in $C$.
+For a pivot cluster $C$ created in iteration $i$, the disagreements include (1) the negative edges inside $C$ and (2) the positive edges from nodes in $C$ to nodes that are active in iteration $i$ and not contained in $C$.
 The edges that correspond to positive disagreements caused by the pivot clusters are said to be \emph{cut} by the pivot clusters. \end{definition}

-\begin{lemma}Let $T$ be the set of bad triangles in the input graph.
+\begin{lemma} Let $T$ be the set of bad triangles in the input graph.
 Then, $\E[\ourcluster] \leq \sum_{t \in T} p_t$. \end{lemma}

-\begin{proof}Consider a bad triangle $t \in T$ and suppose that in some iteration $i$ all nodes in $t$ are active and one of them is chosen as a pivot node (Line~\ref{line: seq-pivot} in \Cref{alg:delta-pivot-seq}), i.e. the event $A_t$ happens at iteration $i$.
+\begin{proof} Consider a bad triangle $t \in T$ and suppose that in some iteration $i$ all nodes in $t$ are active and one of them is chosen as a pivot node (Line~\ref{line: seq-pivot} in \Cref{alg:delta-pivot-seq}), i.e. the event $A_t$ happens at iteration $i$.
 Then, our algorithm creates one disagreement on this triangle on one of its edges $e \in t$.
 We charge this disagreement on edge $e$.

 We observe that each triangle $t$ can be charged at most once: An edge $e \in t$ is charged only if it is not incident on the pivot node and hence, cannot be charged twice in the same iteration.
 Hence, at most one edge of $t$ can be charged in one iteration.
 Furthermore, if $e\in t$ gets charged in iteration $i$, its endpoints will not be both active in any later iteration $j > i$.
 This implies that $t$ cannot be charged again in another iteration.